Home Articles Supercharging, CCS and CHAdeMO DC Fast Charging

 Interface

 With Tesla, owners plugin and charge.
-With CCS and CHAdeMO you must navigate a terminal, use a credit card or pre-authorized network card.
+With CCS and CHAdeMO you must navigate a terminal, and use a credit card or pre-authorized network card.
 There is a variety of charging pedestals, each with different interfaces.
 There is no standardization in the industry.
 There are plans to try and duplicate Tesla’s plug-and-play system, but it may be years away from being implemented across all the different networks and EVs.

 Connector Design

 A teenager can easily lift and connect a Tesla charge connector.
-Tesla’s connector and cable is about one-quarter the volume and less than half the weight of the CHAdeMO connector and cable.
+Tesla’s connector and cable are about one-quarter the volume and less than half the weight of the CHAdeMO connector and cable.
 The CCS connector is even larger than the CHAdeMO connector!
 The CCS and CHAdeMO bulky connectors can be a struggle for even an average adult to manhandle into place.
 It can be done, but it’s not always easy.

 Fast Charging DC Connectors